The Tale of the Flopsy Bunnies: Plot

 Mr. McGregor does not notice the replacement (as the bunnies have replaced the six baby rabbits with the rotten vegetables), and carries the sack home (still thinking he has the six baby rabbits), continually counting the six rabbits (he says, "One, two, three, four, five, six leetle fat rabbits!").
 The McGregors do not know that the youngest Flopsy Bunny is out there and eavesdropping.
 His wife Mrs. McGregor (thinking the rotten vegetables are the six rabbits) claims the skins for herself, intending to line her old cloak with them.
 However, she reaches into the sack and feels the vegetables (which she had thrown out the day before) and discovers them.
-When she feels the rotten vegetables, she becomes very, very, angry and accuses her husband of playing a trick on her (saying to him, "You silly man!
+When she feels the rotten vegetables and brush, she becomes very, very, angry and accuses her husband of playing a trick on her (saying to him, "You silly man!
 You've made a fool out of me!
 And you have done it on purpose!").
-Mr. McGregor also becomes very angry, and he throws a rotten vegetable marrow through the window.
-He throws the marrow at one of the Flopsy bunnies after the Flopsy bunnies had "gotten the better of him"...
-"THEY'VE GOTTEN THE BETTER OF ME...! ...AGAIN!".
+Mr. McGregor also becomes very angry.
+He discovers one of the rotten marrows.
+After one look at it, he throws it out the window.
+When he does, he hits one of the Flopsy bunnies after saying the Flopsy bunnies have "gotten the better of him".
+(He says, "THEY'VE GOTTEN THE BETTER OF ME...! ...AGAIN!".)
 The marrow hits the youngest of the eavesdropping bunnies who has been sitting on the window-sill.
+(Mrs. McGregor blamed Mr. McGregor, followed by Mr. McGregor who blamed one of the Flopsy bunnies, and followed by one of the Flopsy bunnies who was hit by the thrown marrow—thrown by Mr. McGregor—and carried off in his parents's arms.)
 When it hits the youngest Flopsy bunny, it breaks his arm.
 Their parents decide it is time to go home.
-With the McGregors defeated once again, they are left to argue.
+Then the McGregors are defeated once again.
+After the Flopsy bunnies return home, the McGregors (now defeated) play the blame game on each other.
+(In the video, the McGregors play the blame game.)
 At Christmas, they send the heroic little wood mouse a quantity of rabbit-wool.
 She makes herself a cloak and a hood, and a muff and mittens.